extsoft/blog/_posts/2018-04-09-extending-snmp.md

 Conclusion
 ==========
 SNMP is a powerful tool for getting metrics from the devices.
 You can use either integrate SNMP with an existing monitoring tool or write your own monitoring using `python` + `easysnmp`.
-It fits with the goals of long-term monitoring as well as with short-term monitoring for performance testing etc.
+It fits with the goals of long-term monitoring as well as with short-term monitoring for performance testing etc. Also, there are a lot of cases when SNMP is only the one way to test or monitor network devices.

+As you may notice, in the examples above SNMP  version `2c` is used.
+If you take care of security aspects, please use version `3`.
+The material below can give you more insights about also.

 **Further reading**